edwardhorsey/docker-tut/README.md

 - Dev
 >  `sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d`

-> `sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml down -v`
+> `sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml down`
 - Prod
 > `sudo docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`

-> `sudo docker-compose -f docker-compose.yml -f docker-compose.prod.yml down -v`
+> `sudo docker-compose -f docker-compose.yml -f docker-compose.prod.yml down`

+Note: removed -v flag as we are using a named volume which we do not want to delete.
+To delete unused volumes, **important!** start your containers whose volumes you want to keep **then** run `sudo docker volume prune`

 ### Notes:
 You need to tell docker-compose to rebuild the image with --build flag.